grncdr/otssh/README.md

 ### Could not write to log file

-Reported when the `--log` option is provided and does not refer to a writable destination.
+Reported when the `-log` option is provided and does not refer to a writable destination.